W. Allen Dixon: Career

 Dixon specialised in designing churches.
 His Cliff Town Congregational Church, Southend, Essex, was built in 1865, and is a grade II listed building with Historic England.
 In 1868, he designed the Potters Bar Old Baptist Church (as it is now known), at Barnet Road, Potters Bar, and his design for the Baptist Church in Station Road, New Barnet, was completed in around 1872 in a Renaissance style with elements of Romanesque.
 It has since been demolished.
 In 1872–75, he completed the Church of St John the Evangelist., Watlington Street, Reading, which was unusual for Dixon in being an Anglican church.
 It is now a Catholic church known as Sacred Heart or The Polish Church.

 In 1872, The Architect recorded Dixon's address as 12 Bartholomew Road, Kentish Town.
 The Building News and Engineering Journal recorded that Dixon was acting as architect for "Colonel" Alexander Angus Croll (1811–1887) in alterations to Granard Park (or Lodge), Putney Park Lane, Roehampton, and the construction of a new church in its grounds.
 The church was originally a Baptist chapel but it later became the Anglican church of St Margaret, Putney Park Lane.

 Death

 Dixon died in London in 1893.
-He was recorded as a resident of Highgate.